'She deserved so very much better': Kitching's husband mourns death of Labor 'lioness'

+Prime Minister Scott Morrison, who wasn't among the large number of Coalition members who attended Ms Kitching's funeral, has continued to attack Labor's response to the allegations.

+After entering Federal Parliament in 2016, Ms Kitching forged a reputation as a foreign policy hawk and a defender of human rights and democracy.

-In a statement read on behalf of Senate President Slade Brockman, Labor powerbroker Don Farrell said Ms Kitching had a "clear moral compass which she always held true".
+In a statement read on behalf of Senate president Slade Brockman at Monday's funeral service, Labor powerbroker Don Farrell said Ms Kitching had a "clear moral compass which she always held true".

 "She knew what we have here in this country is something worthy of praise, and worthy of defending," Senator Farrell said.